dwt1020/pyrarcr/README.md

 # pyrarcr

-A rar password cracker written in python 3.
+A rar password cracker written in Python 3.

 ## Usage